India: Court rules in favor of Hindus over Ayodhya temple-mosque dispute | DW | 09.11.2019

-The Supreme Court has cleared the way for a temple to be built at the site hotly disputed by Hindus and Muslims for centuries.
-A mosque at the site was razed by Hindu mobs in 1992; deadly riots killed 2,000 people.
+The Supreme Court has cleared the way for a temple to be built at the site hotly disputed for centuries by Hindus and Muslims.
+A mosque at the site was razed by Hindu mobs in 1992 and deadly riots killed 2,000 people.

 India's top court on Saturday ruled in favor of Hindus in the decadeslong land title dispute between Hindus and Muslims in the far-north town of Ayodhya.